Spring Field Trips

 Bring your group out to the farm in the spring to help plant the pumpkins.
 Your group gets to go out into the field with a farmer and plant a row of pumpkin seeds.
 Then, we label this row and in the fall when you come back for a fall farm tour, you can pick the pumpkins that you planted.

-This is a real education for children; they get to see how real farmers work!
+This is educational for children; they get to see how real farmers work!

 We enjoy sharing the diversity of the farm ecosystem with pre-school and elementary school children in our spring farm tours.
 We think it is important for the children to connect back with the land and gain some basic knowledge of the natural world.